 How are you generally?

-Your epilepsy specialist or nurse may focus on your epilepsy treatment but you can also tell them about how you feel generally, and any specific problems you have, such as low mood or anxiety, which can include feeling hopeless, worthless or tearful for no specific reason, feeling panicky, irritable or aggressive, or thinking about harming yourself or about death.
+Your epilepsy specialist or nurse may focus on your epilepsy treatment but you can also tell them about how you feel generally, and any specific problems you have, such as low mood or anxiety, which can include feeling hopeless, worthless or tearful, feeling panicky, irritable or aggressive, or thinking about harming yourself.

 Other things you can tell them about include problems with memory, tiredness, concentration, sleep or appetite.
 Such issues may be related to your epilepsy, or may be a separate issue that another doctor, such as your GP, could help with.